DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 ## Tearing Down

 Inside your test suite's tear down method (`tearDown` in PHPUnit's case), you should call the `DirectoryFake::tearDown` method.
-This will revert the swapped LDAP connections with their real equivalents, and perform additional test assertions:
+This will put back all the replaced LDAP connections with their real equivalents, and perform additional method expectation assertions:

 ```php
  protected function tearDown(): void